kevintruong/180-days-english-challenge/grammar/sentences/simple-present.md

 I love her.

+## words express a state, possession, sense or emotions
 When you love someone, that's a state, a fact or emotion, but not an action (like running for example).
 Whenever you want to express a state, possession, sense or emotions, use the simple form (not the progressive).
 The following words all belong to this group:

 -   be (state)